-We expect that our total research and development expenses in 2020 will decrease compared to our expenses in 2019 and 2018 but costs might increase again in 2021 in case we continue with the development of IFX-1 in HS.
-The increase of research and development expenses in 2019 primarily relate to the following key programs:
+Our total research and development expenses in 2021 were higher compared to our expenses in 2020.
+The costs are expected to continue to increase in 2022 as we might initiate the Phase III development of vilobelimab in HS and in other indications.
+The increase of research and development expenses in 2022 and future periods is expected to primarily relate to the following key programs:

-- IFX-1.
-In 2019, we completed enrollment and dosing in our Phase IIb clinical trial of IFX-1 in patients with HS.
-We expect our expenses associated with IFX-1 will decrease in 2020 and increase in 2021 in case we continue to develop IFX-1 in patients with HS, conduct our Phase II clinical program of IFX-1 in patients with AAV and continue our Phase II clinical trial program in patients with PG as well as our currently running program in COVID-19.
-We anticipate that our research and development expenses will increase substantially in connection with the commencement of these and any additional clinical trials.
-In addition, we are also incurring expenses related to the manufacturing of clinical trial material and investigating commercial scale production options - IFX-2.
-We are continuing preclinical development of IFX-2, expenses for which mainly consist of salaries, costs for preclinical testing conducted by CROs and costs for the production of preclinical material. - Other development programs.
+- vilobelimab.
+We expect our expenses associated with vilobelimab will increase in 2022 compared to 2021, as we are conducting the Phase III part of the clinical study in severe COVID-19, preparing to initiate a Phase III study in HS, conducting our Phase II clinical program of vilobelimab in patients with AAV and our Phase II clinical trial program in patients with PG and conducting a Phase II clinical program in cSCC.
+We might also potentially consider development of vilobelimab in additional indications.
+In addition, we are also incurring expenses related to the manufacturing of clinical trial material and by investigating commercial scale production options. - IFX002.
+We are continuing preclinical development of IFX002, expenses for which mainly consist of salaries, costs for preclinical testing conducted by CROs and costs for the production of preclinical material. - INF904.
+We are developing an oral, small molecule drug candidate that targets the C5aR receptor.
+All IND-enabling studies have been completed and we plan to initiate the Phase I program in the second half of 2022. - Other development programs.
 Our other research and development expenses relate to our preclinical studies of other product candidates and discovery activities, expenses for which mainly consist of salaries, costs for production of preclinical compounds and costs paid to CROs.

-In 2019 and 2018, we incurred €44.6 million and €25.0 million of research and development expense, respectively.
+In 2021 and 2020, we incurred €35.7 million and €25.7 million of research and development expense, respectively.
 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities, including due to timing of clinical trial initiation and potential enrollment.
-Research and development expenses are expected to decrease in 2020 and then increase again as we advance the clinical development of IFX-1 and IFX-2 and further advance the research and development of our preclinical product candidates.

 We expense research and development costs as incurred.
 We recognize costs for certain development activities, such as preclinical studies and clinical trials, based on an evaluation of the progress to completion of specific tasks.
 We use information provided to us by our vendors such as patient enrollment or clinical site activations for services received and efforts expended.
 Research and development activities are central to our business model.
-We expect research and development costs to increase significantly for the foreseeable future as our current development programs progress and new programs are added.